AEO Playbook: Build Eligibility for AI Search and Citations

 - ✓Live PageSpeed audit of your current site (mobile and desktop scores, Core Web Vitals breakdown)

-- ✓AEO gap analysis identifying which of the 10 tactics in this playbook your current site is missing
+- ✓AEO gap analysis identifying which of the controls in this playbook your current site is missing

 - ✓Specific Google Search Console signals to watch for in your niche